Palming coins and confusing crowds

 Repeat the above as a loop — theory, practice, theory, practice, etc…

-The key to focused practice is to choose a group of core coin magic techniques that you plan to work on, then create a structured practice schedule.
+The to focused practice is to choose a group of core coin magic techniques you plan to work on, then create a structured practice schedule.

 This success, once attained, will never leave you.